fangoaish/SQL__eCommerce-Analysis-for-Maven-Fuzzy-Factory/README.md

       1. Analyzing search data and shifting budget towards the engines, campaigns, or keywords driving the strongest conversion rates
       2. Comparing user behavior patterns across traffic sources to inform creative and messaging strategy
       3. Identifying opportunities to eliminate wasted spend or scale high-converting traffic
-   - Measure by?
+   - Measured by?
-      - Website_session / website_pageview / orders
+      - website_session // order_id
          1. We use the utm parameters stored in the database to identify paid website sessions
          2. From our session data, we can link to our order data to understand how much revenue our paid campaigns are driving